paawak/paawak.github.io/_posts/2021-10-26-2021-01-10-google-authentication-with-spring-boot-backend.md

 }
 ```

+The __PreAuthenticatedAuthenticationToken__ takes in the Principal as the first argument and credentials as the second.
+Since the Principal can only be obtained after Authentication, we can leave that out.

 We will also use a custom AuthenticationSuccessHandler, which will pretty much do nothing.
 The SavedRequestAwareAuthenticationSuccessHandler, which is the default for the AuthenticationFilter will not work for us, as it would error out further in the filter chain.
 We will use the SimpleUrlAuthenticationSuccessHandler instead and then set our own RedirectStrategy, which will, again do nothing.